HFpostdoc/unstable_states/README.md

 unstable_states
 ===============

+What theory or math can we use if stable states are the exception?

+What would theory look like if we don't start with a concept of stability?

 What do dynamics look like in systems without stable states?

 Using the logistic difference model of population growth developed by